Art Tatum: 1938–1949

-Performances at concert settings continued in the second half of the 1940s, including participation in Norman Granz–produced Jazz at the Philharmonic events.
+A tour of solo concert hall appearances by Tatum was booked for November 1945 by Joe Marsolais and William Randle, a disk jockey at WJLB in Detroit.
+Tour dates included the Auditorium Concert Bowl in Minneapolis, the Chicago Orchestra Hall, the Detroit Institute of the Arts, the Cleveland Municipal Auditorium, and the Academy of the Arts in Philadelphia, where he was joined by Dizzy Gillespie and Coleman Hawkins.
+Additional bookings were scheduled in December for concert venues in Flint and Ann Arbor, Michigan; Madison, Wisconsin; Indianapolis and Cincinnati.
+Tatum was guaranteed the then unheard-of fee of $1,000 per night plus a percentage of the gross.
+Variety recalled that only twelve years earlier Tatum had "beat the ivories" for a mere $30 per week.

+Tatum was assisted during this period by his brother, Karl, who was recently discharged from the United States Navy.
+Karl served as a guide and personal manager.
+Karl recalled, “Art always traveled first-class.
+He bought first-class clothing, sometimes 15 or 20 suits at a time, and he lived well.
+But the biggest thing about traveling with Art was being with him.
+I was proud being introduced as ‘Art’s brother’ because so many people loved him—as much, I think, for the kind of a person he was, as for his artistry.”

 In 1947, Tatum again appeared on film, in The Fabulous Dorseys.
 Columbia Records recorded and released a 1949 concert at the Shrine Auditorium in Los Angeles as Gene Norman Presents an Art Tatum Concert.
 In the same year, he signed to Capitol Records and recorded 26 pieces for it.
 He also played for the first time at Club Alamo in Detroit, but stopped when a black friend was not served.
 The owner subsequently advertised that black customers were welcome, and Tatum played there frequently in the next few years.

 Although Tatum remained an admired figure, his popularity waned in the mid-to-late 1940s, likely due in large part to the advent of bebop, a musical style he did not embrace.

 1950–1956

 Tatum began working with a trio again in 1951.
 The trio – this time with bassist Stewart and guitarist Everett Barksdale – recorded in 1952.
 In the same year, Tatum toured the U.S. with fellow pianists Erroll Garner, Pete Johnson, and Meade Lux Lewis, for concerts billed as "Piano Parade".